tannerduve/zkflow/README.md

 - `constraints_semantics_perm`: Constraint satisfaction is preserved under permutation of constraints.
 - `semantics_zkexpr_suffix_irrelevant`: Evaluation of ZK expressions is unaffected by witness list suffixes.
 - `constraints_semantics_suffix_irrelevant`: Constraints remain satisfied even if additional (unused) witnesses are appended.
-- `compileExpr_constraints_append`: Compiling a term with an extended state appends new constraints to the existing list.
 - `semantics_zkexpr_VBool_true_bound`: Guarantees that boolean-valued expressions only depend on valid witness indices.

 ### Structural & Well-Scopedness Lemmas